Statue of Francisco de Albear

 Museo Nacional de Bellas Artes (Arte Universal)

-A couple of doors down from El Floridita, Monserrate is a Hemingway-free zone, meaning the daiquirís are half the price.
+A couple of doors down from the famous Hemingway haunt of El Floridita, Monserrate is a Hemingway-free zone, meaning the daiquirís are...

 Established in 1830, this is Havana's oldest restaurant but a long way from being its best.
 The Spanish-themed food – which includes the...